eclipse-vertx/vert.x/install.md

 1. Unzip the distro somewhere sensible (e.g. your home directory)
 2. Add the vert.x `bin` directory to your `PATH`.

-### Important note:

-As a temporary measure, we are unable to distributed Mozilla Rhino with the Vert.x distribution.

-This should be resolved in the next few days/weeks.

-In the mean-time, if you want to use JavaScript with Vert.x you will need to download and build Rhino from source.
-We include a script which does this automatically for Linux/OSX users.

-Please `cd` into the distribution folder and run the script `install_rhino.sh`.

-Windows users will have to manually clone the Rhino repository `git clone https://github.com/mozilla/rhino.git`.
-Build the jar `ant jar`.
-And copy the resulting jar `js.jar` into the `lib/jars` directory of the Vert.x distribution.

-Apologies for the inconvenience.

 ## Check the version

 To make sure you've installed it correctly, open another console and type: